Login

 1. What is the nature of your relationship with the OEM?

 The basis of business transactions lies in relationships.
-Will this be a one-off purchase for a specific application?
-Or a long-term project with multiple components?
-In either case, maintaining a mutually beneficial relationship is essential for long-term success.
-Even if your purchase is an “off the shelf” standardized piece of equipment, it will most likely require service at some point in its lifetime.
-When that day comes, will the original OEM be able to provide replacement parts?
-Answer technical questions?
-Provide service calls for repair or modification?
-Knowing that an OEM strives to maintain positive, long-term relationships with its customers provides added value and peace of mind.
+Will this be a one-off purchase or a long-term project with multiple components?
+Maintaining a mutually beneficial relationship is essential for long-term success.
+Even if your purchase is an "off the shelf" standardized piece of equipment, it may require service at some point.
+Will the OEM provide replacement parts, answer technical questions, or service calls for repairs?
+Knowing an OEM strives to maintain positive, long-term relationships adds value and peace of mind.

 2. Does the OEM understand your industry and specific needs?

-3. How is their communication & customer service?
+3. How is their communication and customer service?

 5. Where is the OEM located?